mahavedalla/mahavedalla/docs/questions/patipada/how-is-progress-measured.md

-# How is progress measured?
+Question: How is progress measured?
 Answer in Brief: -
 Category: Paṭipadā
 Sutta References: AN 7.49